cgeo/cgeo/README.md

 You want to contribute?
 -----------------------
 Perfect!
 Please **tell us in the [issue tracker](https://github.com/cgeo/c-geo-opensource/issues) before hacking** on your great new feature.
 It would be bad if you have implemented something great, but we can't include it because it doesn't fit the remaining architecture and code.
+You might also want to chat with the developers on channel #cgeo on the freenode IRC network.

 Get the source
 --------------

-Fork the project source code on [github](https://github.com/cgeo/c-geo-opensource):

-    git clone git://github.com/cgeo/c-geo-opensource.git
+Fork the [project source code](https://github.com/cgeo/c-geo-opensource), make changes to your clone and [create a pull request](https://help.github.com/articles/using-pull-requests) afterwards.

 ### Branches ###